Car Accident in Michigan FAQs: Know Your Legal Rights

 Seek additional medical attention if necessary.
 Return to your medical provider if you experience any new symptoms that were not reported during initial treatment.

-How do I document my personal injuries related to my car accident?
+How do I document my personal injuries related to my automobile crash?

 Keep good records: